sudipanpodder/sudipanpodder/README.md

 - 👋 Hi, I’m Sudipan
-- 👀 I’m interested in writing clean and efficient code.
+- 👀 I’m interested in learning computer science concepts & applying them to create interesting projects.
 - 🌱 I’m currently exploring concepts of DAA.
 - 💞️ I’m looking to collaborate on interesting projects for the betterment of society.
 - 📫 How to reach me ...